spiritix/php-chrome-html2pdf/README.md

 ## License

-PHP Chrome HTML2PDF is free software distributed under the terms of the MIT license.
+PHP Chrome HTML to PDF is free software distributed under the terms of the MIT license.